poenmasem/GetPrivacy/README.md

 # Setup Windows Privacy Focused 👨‍💻🔐
-* A Complete Guide to setup Windows with focus on Privacy and Security.
+- A Complete Guide to setup Windows with focus on Privacy and Security.

-* Most of the softwares listed here are [FOSS](https://itsfoss.com/what-is-foss/).
+- Most of the softwares listed here are [FOSS](https://itsfoss.com/what-is-foss/).
 Also includes the safest Activators link to activate Windows so that people don't need to download them from unknown websites.

+(Note: Windows is a [Closed Source](https://www.coredna.com/blogs/comparing-open-closed-source-software) OS.
+So, this guide gives you a privacy & security focused setup as much as possible.)

 ## Contents
 - [Download Windows ISO File](#1-download-windows-iso-file)